-Key Results should be specific, measurable (quantifiable), achievable, actionable, objectively graded, and be difficult but not impossible.
+It’s commonly said that Key Results should be specific, measurable (quantifiable), achievable, actionable, objectively graded, and be difficult but not impossible.

 They are not binary

-They are not tasks to be completed
+They are not plans to be completed

-While plans and projects are important in supporting your objectives, Key Results are measurable business outcomes and should be treated as such.
+While plans and projects are important in supporting your Objectives, Key Results are measurable business outcomes and should be treated as such.

-Some good examples of Key Results for the Objective: Increase product reach in Germany, would include:
+Some good examples of Key Results for the Objective:

-- Increase German MQLs from 300 to 500
+KR2: Increase AdWords MQLs from 70 to 100

 A bad example of a Key Result would be: